-Bulldog Gin can play well with sweet flavors.
-The Cherry Bitch cocktail is a great example that throws an array of sweet fruits – from cherry to apple – into a mix that displays it's sweeter side.
+Bulldog Gin can play well with sweet flavors and an array of fruits, particularly cherries.
 Since dragon's eye has natural stimulating effects, it is also very appropriate that it be used to ease hangovers in the spicy Hair of the Dog.

 You will also enjoy Bulldog in unique cocktails like the Plumdog Millionaire.
 In this recipe, the gin is paired with plum wine and lavender soda, and it is a true delight for any cocktail connoisseur.

 There are very few drinks in which Bulldog will not work.
 If you're accustomed to mixing a London dry like Beefeater or Tanqueray, switch those drinks out to Bulldog and see what you think.
 That subtle difference in the botanicals makes a big impact, and it's with crafted gins like this where we can breathe new life into gin cocktails.